owenvoke/cryptoscamdb-php/docs/checks.md

 [Back to the navigation](README.md)

-Allows interacting with the [Assets API](https://docs.opensea.io/reference/getting-assets).
+Allows interacting with the Checks API.

 ### Retrieve the status of an address, IP, domain, or ENS name